WithoutHaste/Pinker/README.md

 A standalone JavaScript library for rendering code dependency diagrams on your web page.

-Because Pinker pushes many of the layout decisions onto the user, it can render much more complicated diagrams than usual.
+Pinker gives the user control over the layout of the diagram, which enables it to render more complicated diagrams.

 ## Syntax